 Our www.WisconsinGarden.net website archives our first 300 Videos.
-So whether you're a first time visitor or loyal subscriber, we will continue to keep you posted on our latest garden adventures and look forward to receiving your wonderful questions and comments.
+So whether you're a first time visitor or loyal subscriber, we will continue to keep you posted on our latest garden adventures here on WisconsinGarden.com, as we look forward to receiving your wonderful questions and comments.

 Here’s a fun way to create self watering plants using free recycled materials or inexpensive items.
 If you’re going on vacation and don’t have anyone to water your plants, or simply preparing things for the garden, consider trying something very easy to create.
 With a little decorative flair, they also make great gifts.
 Let you imagination go wild.

 Many people including our garden subscribers have commented about my garden hairdo over the past couple of years in a supportive manner.
 My friend Beverly asked me to do a video showing what I go through to create my spikey garden hairstyle.
 Several years ago my husband cut and created this hairdo and helped me learn how to do it myself.
 Now it takes me about 20 minutes to create and adjust it as needed and recreate every other day.
 If you too wondered, here’s my candid before, during, and after garden hairdo video.

 OH NO MORE SNOW has been chanted loud and clear here in Wisconsin.
 Despite all the crazy weather patterns, white out blizzards, polar vortex, wind chill factors, avalanches, hurricanes, earthquakes, volcanic eruptions, sunamis, drought in the South West, heavy rain and floods in Europe, and civil wars, most of us are extremely fortunate and blessed.
 Spring is only 32 days away and planting season begins in approximately 89 days here in Wisconsin.